-We had a Parent Leadership meeting.
+We had a parent leadership meeting.
 Our students had leadership meeting during the course of the weekend before the Washington Seminar.
-Our blind merchants – many other things happened leading up to the Washington Seminar and of course our great gathering end meeting at 5:00 on Monday.
+Our blind merchants – many other things happened leading up to the Washington Seminar and of course our Great Gathering In meeting at 5:00 on Monday.
 We also had a wonderful Congressional reception on Tuesday at the Holiday Inn.
 The State of the Union did not happen so we had some members of Congress who were then able to come join us at the Congressional reception.
-We had Senator Van Holland from Maryland and Congressman John Sarbanes from Maryland as well as Congresswoman Sheila Jackson Lee from Texas.
-We had some other staffers in and amongst the members of the Federation at the Congressional reception.
+We had Senator Van Hollen from Maryland and Congressman John Sarbanes from Maryland as well as Congresswoman Sheila Jackson Lee from Texas.
+We had some other staffers in and among the members of the Federation at the Congressional reception.
 It was a great time.
 You'll be able to read more about it in the Braille Monitor coming up I'm sure.

 I do want to let you know a couple of items though, very exciting.
 At the Gathering In a couple of important announcements happened, many important announcements, but one at least that was not planned.
 Scott LaBarre, our president in Colorado, called during the course of the Gathering In meeting.
 He was off on assignment at the American Bar Association meeting and he has been monitoring our work on the Marrakesh Treaty and he called during the Gathering In to report to the crowd that the President of the United States had earlier that day signed the Instrument of Ratification for the Marrakesh Treaty which is the nearly final step before it gets transmitted to Geneva and the United States becomes an official party to the Marrakesh Treaty.